PavelPZ/riverpod_navigator/README.md

 With the **typed-path** as the source of the truth.

 Note: *There is a one-to-one relationship between the given segment and the screen (HomeSegment - HomeScreen, BookSegment - BookScreen).
-In the following text, I sometimes confuse the two terms.*.
+In the following text, I sometimes confuse the two terms.*

 ## Installation of examples